michalroots/michalroots.github.io/_posts/2022-03-24-gratitude-token.md

 ---
 layout: post
-title: Gratitude Tokens
+title: Gratitude Token
 description: Collaborative game catalysing gratitude 💜.
 image:
-tags: [games]
+tags:
+  - games
 ---

-**Gratitude Tokens is a collaborative game designed to catalyse expressing gratitude within a community.**
+**Gratitude Token is a collaborative game designed to catalyse expressing gratitude within a community.**

 ![Gratitude Token](/assets/gratitude-token.jpg)

 ## Overview
 Gratitude is a state of the highest vibration.
 Gratitude Tokens play with the cryptocurrency mechanics, by creating a physical token incentivising expressing gratitude within a community in a playful way.

-Note: by now I am not really using the Gratitude Ledger as it felt to complicated in practice.
-It's a beautiful piece of the game though, so I'll keep the instructions in case you want to incorporate it or build upon it.

-☀️ This game was prototyped with [Bart Hoorweg](https://www.linkedin.com/in/bart-hoorweg){:target="_blank"} at the [Traditional Dream Factory](https://traditionaldreamfactory.com){:target="_blank"}.

 🃏 Gratitude token has now been carrrdified.

 ![Gratitude Token Cardified](/assets/gratitude-token-cardified.jpeg)

+☀️ This game was prototyped with [Bart Hoorweg](https://www.linkedin.com/in/bart-hoorweg){:target="_blank"} at the [Traditional Dream Factory](https://traditionaldreamfactory.com){:target="_blank"}.

 🌱 If you'd like to encourage me to create more games, I invite you to become my [Patreon](https://patreon.com/michalkorzonek){:target="_blank"} and/or offer a [gift](/gift){:target="_blank"}.

 🐥 [Twitter thread](https://twitter.com/michalkorzonek/status/1507047355291471890?s=21){:target="_blank"} for the game.

+💜 link to our teleram group - [GratiDAO](https://t.me/+kCHKLHRlh3UyYTg0)

+*Note: by now I am not really using the Gratitude Ledger as it felt to complicated in practice.
+It's a beautiful piece of the game though, so I'll keep the instructions in case you want to incorporate it or build upon it.*
 ## Prep
 - Prepare tokens by cutting a thick branch into small coins.
 Make sure there's at least one per person, plus a few additional tokens.
 You can also use carrrds of course.
 - Prepare a few markers and a pen.